shparks12/road-network-optimization/README.md

 This repository provides graph instance objects and visualizations input to synthetic road network optimization models and visualizations of optimized networks.
 The method is composed of two mathematical programs: the Linearized One-Level Synthetic Network Design Problem for Circuity Control (1-LSNDP-C) and for Inefficiency Control (1-LSNDP-I).

+G_tot instances are input to the 1-LSNDP-C, which produces circuity-controlled graphs G_C*.
+G_C* instances are input to the 1-LSNDP-I, which produces inefficiency-controlled graphs G_C*,I*.

 It includes:
 - Pickle files of 35 G_tot and 35 G_C* testing instances, where G_tot instances are input to the 1-LSNDP-C and G_C* instances are input to the 1-LSNDP-I.
 - Visualizations of all these 70 testing instances.